Your Questions Answered

 How much will it cost?

 Legal Aid is available for Mediation in limited circumstances.
 Family Mediation North Wales does not offer a legal aid service.
 However, a referral can be made to an alternative mediator colleague who is able to offer a quick and professional service.
 Where you are responsible for your own costs, the initial meeting you attend on your own is £100 for a remote meeting.
-The mediation meetings you attend with your ex-partner will cost between £200 and £250 shared equally between you both.
+The mediation meetings you attend with your ex-partner will cost between £250 and £300 shared equally between you unless your meeting is eligible for the mediation voucher, and the cost of the initial meeting will be covered by the £500 contribution.
 Mediation meetings are offered either via remote platforms to suit; or face to face.
-The face to face meetings will be charged at the higher rate of £250 to cover the additional costs incurred.
+The face to face meetings and the separate space meetings online will be charged at the higher rate of £300.